Club Internal Competitions

 the background must NOT be one of the images.
 The file must be named as described in the General Requirements.

-This annual competition is for portfolios of 3-6 Prints or Digital Images, to be judged as a panel.
+This annual competition is for panel of 3-6 Digital Images, to be judged as a panel.
 There are NO Section 1 or Section 2 categories in this competition.
 All members compete equally against each other.
 Titles are required and the images must show some link, identifiable by the judge.
 For example, a common colour, subject or shape.

-Each member may enter up to two portfolios as either prints or digital images, or one of each.
+Each member may enter up to two panels as either prints or digital images, or one of each.

 To encourage more landscape work, Barbara Fleming ARPS DPAGB has sponsored this biennial competition.
 It is open to all members with no sections.
 The subject matter is “Landscape”.